jacobbieker/Aperio_imaging_consolidator/README.md

 1. Download config.yml and aperio_consolidator.sh to your computer.
 2. Move all the .xls files from Aperio into one folder, renamed to follow the above format
+3. Set the Perl location in config.yaml to the path to the perl executable
-3. Place config and aperio_consolidator in the same folder as in the previous step
+4. Place config and aperio_consolidator in the same folder as in the previous step
-4. If necessary, change the names of the columns in config.yml by opening it up in a text editor
+5. If necessary, change the names of the columns in config.yml by opening it up in a text editor
-5. Double click on aperio_consolidator.sh to run the program
+6. Double click on aperio_consolidator.sh to run the program
-6. A file called "consolidated_files.xlsx" should be created in the same folder, it contains the output of this script
+7. A file called "consolidated_files.xlsx" should be created in the same folder, it contains the output of this script

 # Testing